garraflavatra/show-hide-apps/README.md

 #  Show or Hide All Apps
 A small Mac application to show or hide all applications on your desktop.
-It helps you cleaning up your desktop, and it's very handy for very buisy people with many opened windows.
+It helps you cleaning up your desktop, and it's handy for very busy people with many opened windows.

 ## Installation
 Go to the [releases page](https://github.com/Roman1001/show-hide-apps/releases/latest), go to the downloads on the bottom of the page, and download your preferred version of the app: